AshF0x/f0xpot/README.md

-# honeybee
+# F0xpot

-A honypot learning project.
+A honeypot learning project.
 Boilerplate Code and much more credit for his help goes to Tittimus.

+## Current Project
+- Adding a flag to send logging data to influxDB